12 Types of Facials to Consider for Your Skin

 Chemical Facial Peel ($$)

 A chemical peel is when acid is applied to your face.
-This speeds up the turnover of new cells and results in a more profound shedding of dead skin cells.
+This speeds up the turnover of new cells and results in a more profound exfoliation to remove dead skin cells.
 The types of acids and the concentrations used vary—some examples: glycolic acid, salicylic acid, lactic acid, trichloracetic acid, carbolic acid.

 The strength of a chemical peel and the degree of downtime/flaking you experience is divided into levels.
 A gentle peel (sometimes called a lunchtime peel) will exfoliate superficially with minimal (or zero) redness, flaking, or downtime.